cheng-01037/cheng-01037.github.io/_pages/vacancies.md

 {% include base_path %}

-We are seeking highly self-motivated students to pursue a PhD in medical image/multimodal data computing at the Department of Engineering Science, University of Oxford.
+We are seeking highly self-motivated students to pursue a PhD in medical image analysis at the Department of Engineering Science, University of Oxford.

-*Please note that as the deadline to application gets closer, due to the amount of emails, I may not have the capacity to reply to everyone / to reply immediately.
-Sorry about the inconvenience.*
+*Please note that due to the high volume of inquiries as the deadline approaches, I may not be able to respond to all emails.
+A lack of reply is not a reflection of your qualifications or potential.
+Thank you for your understanding.*

 Candidates are expected to have a strong background in a relevant STEM discipline, and have experience, including a proven publication track-record, in one or more of the following areas: computer vision, machine learning and/or medical imaging.